-The long-stalled Islander East Pipeline suffered a recent setback when a Connecticut agency denied -- for a second time -- the proposed Connecticut-to-Long Island pipeline's request for a water quality permit.
-Islander East promptly petitioned the U.S. Court of Appeals for the Second Circuit in New York. to review and reject the state's decision.
+The long-stalled Islander East Pipeline suffered a major setback last Tuesday when a Connecticut agency denied — for a second time — the proposed Connecticut-to-Long Island pipeline’s request for a water quality permit.
+Islander East promptly petitioned the U.S. Court of Appeals for the Second Circuit in New York. to review and reject the state’s decision.

 “This agency is not opposed to the construction of a natural gas pipeline across Long Island Sound.
 Islander East just insists on putting it in the wrong place,” said DEP Commissioner Gina McCarthy.
 “We can clearly strike a better balance than this between obtaining the energy we need and protecting the quality of our environment.”

 This second rejection comes nearly three months after the Second Circuit ruled that a Connecticut agency’s initial denial of a water permit for the Islander East Pipeline was both “arbitrary and capricious.”
 It remanded the case to the state agency to conduct a “complete and reasoned” review that complies with federal law.
 The court said the agency’s initial decision appeared to be “arbitrary and capricious because the CTDEP failed adequately to explain or support its denial with record evidence; did not acknowledge or explain contradictory record evidence; and neglected to consider important aspects of the problem.”

 The DEP’s latest rejection of a water quality permit was expected by Islander East, said Islander East spokesman John Sheridan.

 Donald Santa Jr., president of the Interstate Natural Gas Association of America, said it “was unfortunate that the state is persisting in attempting to block the pipeline.”
 He noted that the Second Circuit now will have to determine whether the DEP “articulated a reasoned basis for rejecting the [water quality] application” a second time.